United States Bankruptcy Court

 II.
 The following matters may be self-calendared:

-NOTE: Before self-calendaring, please refer to Judge Yun’s calendar schedule posted on the Self-Calendaring page for Judge Yun on the Court’s website for a list of available dates.
+NOTE: Before self-calendaring, please refer to Judge Yun’s calendar schedule for a list of available dates, which is posted on the Self-Calendaring page for Judge Yun on the court’s website.

 III.
 Certain motions for relief from stay may be heard on shortened time without Court order.

-The following categories do not require an application for order shortening time:
+The following categories of motions for relief from the automatic stay do not require an application for order shortening time:

-NOTE: Motions calendared on shortened time in accordance with this procedure must be filed with the Court and served on all parties entitled to receive notice of the motion so that the moving papers and notice of hearing are received not later than 5 court days prior to the date of the hearing.
+NOTE: Motions calendared on shortened time in accordance with this procedure must be set for regular RFS dates and be filed with the court and served on all parties entitled to receive notice of the motion so that the moving papers and notice of hearing are received not later than 5 court days prior to the date of the hearing.
 Telephonic notice of the date, time and place of the hearing on the motion must also be given to all parties entitled to receive notice not later than 5 court days prior to the hearing.
-For matters that may be self-calendared, follow the steps outlined below:

 IV.
 FOR MATTERS THAT MAY BE SELF-CALENDARAD, FOLLOW THE STEPS OUTLINED BELOW: